NikolajWild/PlaymakerAI/README.md

 # 🎵 Playmaker Demo

 Playmaker is a simple web application that helps users generate a custom playlist based on their favorite artists.
-By entering three artists, the app connects to a music recommendation API (or demo logic) to suggest songs that match the user's taste.
+By entering three artists, the app connects to a music recommendation API to suggest songs that match the user's taste.

 ---